roseengineering/my-javascript-bundler/README.md

 The bundler supports ES6/ES2015 imports.
 It resembles sstephenson/stitch more than browserify.

 Your source code should be in js/.
-Any imports of source code modules should be prefixed with './'.
+Imports of source code modules in js/ should be prefixed with './'.
 Your vendor modules should be in src/, vendor/ or node_modules/.
 Imports of vendor modules are not prefixed.